 What to see in Scotland?
 You can start your journey at the capital of Scotland, Edinburgh.
-Explore the Old Town, see the Royal Mile, the Edinburgh Castle, St. Giles Cathedral, some Harry Potter spots like that one that believed to be where Diagon Alley’s inspiration and the Original Hogwarts.
+Explore the Old Town, see the Royal Mile, the Edinburgh Castle, St. Giles Cathedral, some Harry Potter spots like that one that believed to be where Diagon Alley’s inspiration and the Original Hogwarts were born.
 Don’t miss that restaurant where J.K.
 Rowling has written some parts of Harry Potter and the cemetery where you can find Thomas Riddel’s (Tom Riddle) grave and a few more graves where you can find more Harry Potter characters names.

 You can also spend another day visiting the Rosslyn Chapel.
 Uncover the myths and legends of the Da Vinci Code.
 When I return to Scotland, I will definitely visit this chapel.
 I missed going here because I had to go back to London.